 Quoting the Chief Justice Frank Clarke, the AG pointed out that Ireland would be a common law 'port' after Brexit.

 Ireland benefits from stringent commercial case management in high-value disputes that delivers quick judgments, which makes it an attractive destination for such work, alongside excellent arbitration facilities.

-Ireland’s legal infrastructure and policy advantages were key to the success of attracting more business, he said.
+Ireland's legal infrastructure and political advantages were key to the success of attracting more business, he said.

-Last month, Ireland became the second EU Member State, after Portugal, to sign a host- country agreement with the Hague-based Permanent Court of Arbitration (PCA), which is based upon a 1907 convention for the settlement of international disputes.
+Last month, Ireland became the second EU Member State, after Portugal, to sign a host-country agreement with the Hague-based Permanent Court of Arbitration (PCA), which is based on a 1907 convention for the settlement of international disputes.

 The AG said that judicial co-operation would be a crucial issue, post-Brexit, for businesses that wanted to remain in the EU, and which needed certainty and stability.